 Jamie’s daughter, Caroline, then 10, even made their wedding cake.

 And we can’t forget about Ali Abdourhamane, who was delivering Amazon packages for the U.S. Postal Service.

 Along with a hundred other last-minute decisions, Jamie had to order a wedding dress.
 When it hadn’t arrived the day before the ceremony, Jamie went to a backup plan.
 But it wasn’t the traditional dress she dearly wanted.

-To her relief, the delivery man showed up with the dress three hours before the ceremony.
+To her relief, the delivery man showed up three hours before the ceremony with the dress.
 His picture was taken, and he now will forever be part of their wedding memories.

-The day provided an important perspective on what marriage and a wedding really means.
-It’s not the pageantry and party, she says.
-It’s about making a commitment to the other person in your life, he says.
+Jamie said the day provided an important perspective on what marriage and a wedding really means.
+It’s not the pageantry and party, she said.
+It’s about making a commitment to the other person in your life, Doug added.

 They’re forever grateful for the people who gave them such an amazing start.

-“I mean, 36 hours to plan this thing,” Doug says.
+“I mean, 36 hours to plan this thing,” Doug said.
 “My only concern was getting married while he (his father) was still with us.
 We pulled it off.
-It was utter chaos.
+It was utter chaos and we couldn’t have done it without the circle of friends we have.
 We felt so, so loved by the people who surrounded us that day.”